-To better position the City of Norman to move forward with the North WRF portion of the 2001 Wastewater Master Plan when it is needed, Council has indicated it will consider using the remaining SST funds of \$5.7 to pay for a part of the current customer portion of the South WRF Improvements Project.
+To better position the City of Norman to move forward with the North WRF portion of the 2001 Wastewater Master Plan when it is needed, Council has indicated it will consider using the remaining SST funds of \$5.7 million to pay for a part of the Current Obligation portion of the South WRF Improvements Project.
 Such a use of SST funds will reduce the amount that would require bonding to be paid from revenues generated by sewer rates.
-With the reduced principal to be bonded, made possible by use of remaining SST funds, the term of the bond could be reduced from 20 years, as originally suggested, to a term that is closer to the time in which this full bonding capacity may be needed to start the North WRF component of the 2001 Wastewater Master Plan.
+With the reduced principal to be bonded enabled by using remaining SST funds, the term of the bond could be reduced from 20 years, to a term that is closer to the time in which this full bonding capacity would be needed to start the North WRF component of the 2001 Wastewater Master Plan.

-NUA Trustees have suggested that this new approach would be a better use of the approximately \$5.7 million of SST funds than simply setting them aside to earn nominal interest, and would result in an enhanced position by Water Reclamation Utility to move forward with the North WRF portion of the 2001 Wastewater Master Plan at the time it is needed.
-It is felt that this approach also respects the 2003 voters' wishes of using a portion of the SST funds for "current customers" in a way that maximizes those funds to further address "current customer needs" at the North WRF component of the 2001 Wastewater Master Plan.
+Council members have suggested that this new approach would be a better use of the approximately \$5.7 million of remaining SST funds than simply setting them aside to earn nominal interest, and results in an enhanced position by the NUA to move forward with the North WRF portion of the 2001 Wastewater Master Plan at the time it is needed.
+It is felt that this approach also respects the 2003 voters' authorization to use a portion of the SST funds for "current customers" in a way that maximizes those funds to further address "current customer needs" at the North WRF component of the 2001 Wastewater Plan.

-The proposed sewer rate proposals and usage of the remaining Sewer Sales Tax proceeds are also very much in line with the recommendations of the Citizen's Wastewater Oversight Committee, as discussed in the attached memorandum to the NUA.
+The proposed NUA/Council actions are very much in line with the recommendations of the Citizen's Wastewater Oversight Committee, as discussed in their attached memorandum to the NUA Trustees.

-O-1314-9: Ordinance No. O-1314-9 calls the Special Election to vote on the rate increase and gives notice to the Cleveland County Election Board.
+O-1314-9: Ordinance No. O-1314-9 calls the Special Election to vote on the rate increase.
 If approved by Council, the rate increase will move forward for a vote on November 12, 2013.

 RECOMMENDATION: Based on NUA/Council direction, staff has prepared Ordinance Nos.
-O-1314-8 and O-1314-9 to call an election for voters to consider the wastewater rate increase outlined above.
-The Ordinances were on first reading on August 27, 2013 and are to be presented upon second and final reading on September 10, 2013.
-The election for voter consideration is recommended to be set for November 12, 2013.
+O 1314-8 and O-1314-9 to call an election for voters to consider the wastewater rate increase outlined above.
+The Ordinances were on first reading on August 27, 2013 to be then presented upon second and final reading on September 10, 2013.
+The election for voter consideration would be set for November 12, 2013.